 Macular degeneration is the deterioration of the macula—the central part of the retina—that is responsible for central vision, allowing us to see fine details and color.
-It enables us to watch TV, read, drive, recognize faces, and so much more.
+It enables us to watch TV, read, drive, recognise faces, and so much more.

 Age-related macular degeneration (AMD) is a leading cause of vision loss in people over 60.
 An estimated 11 million people in the United States and 1.4 million people in Canada have some form of macular degeneration.

 Currently, there is no cure for this eye condition.
 However, there are a number of things you can do to reduce your risk of getting the disease and prevent vision loss.

 There are certain measures you can take to prevent or slow the progression of macular degeneration.
 These include eating healthy foods, not smoking, eating fish or taking omega 3 supplements, and exercising regularly.
 Below is a more detailed list of ways to help prevent or slow the progression of macular degeneration.

 If you’re a smoker, one of the best ways to prevent AMD is to stop smoking.
 Smoking has been shown to be a major risk factor for developing macular degeneration.

 - A University of Manchester study found that smokers are up to 4x more likely than non-smokers to suffer from macular degeneration.

 - In a Massachusetts Eye and Ear Infirmary study, current and past smokers had a 1.9- and 1.7-fold risk of AMD compared with non-smokers.